 • High tenure loans for ease of repayment.

 • Attractive interest rates.

 Advantages of taking a Loan Against Property:

-• Cheaper than Personal Loans: It works out to be much cheaper than a personal loans, which is usually issued at interest rates in the region of 13 per cent to 21 per cent.
+• Cheaper than Personal Loans: It works out to be much cheaper than a personal loans, which is usually issued at interest rates in the region of 16 per cent-21 per cent.

 • Longer Loan Tenure: The tenure for a Loan Against Property is usually longer than that for a personal loan.
 Generally, LAP is given for a maximum tenure of 10 years.